Byzanti/intrinsic-matrix-test/README.md

-# Apple's AVCam sample app updated to get the instrinsic matrix
+# Apple's AVCam sample app updated to get the intrinsic matrix

 # AVCam: Building a Camera App